geoserver/geoserver/doc/en/user/source/extensions/status-monitoring/index.rst

 Status Monitoring
 =================

-The status monitoring module add some extra information about the system in the GeoServer status page in a new tab named ``Monitoring`` and make that info queryable through GeoServer REST interface.
+The status monitoring extension adds some extra information about the system in the GeoServer status page in a new tab named ``Monitoring`` and make that info queryable through GeoServer REST interface.
 This info should allow an administrator to get a quick understanding about the status of the GeoServer instance.

 `Library OSHI <https://github.com/oshi/oshi/>`_ is used to retrieving system-level information without depending on native libraries or DLLs, relying solely on `Apache JNA <https://github.com/java-native-access/jna/>`_.
 Major operating systems (Linux, Windows and MacOX) are supported out of the box.